jeremy-edward-bauerle/LegendSRD/edited-output/monsters/hand-edit.md

 from a resisting victim, a vampire must somehow restrain the victim and somehow succeed in a subsequent bite attack.
 The bite attack drains either blood, in the form of CON, or the soul, in the form of POW.
 The damage from the bite is applied to one of these Characteristics directly, rather than to Hit Points.
-The amount of CON or POW sapped is added to the vampire’s own CON or POW; thus, the more a vampire feeds, the stronger it becomes.
+The amount of CON or POW sapped is added to the vampire's own CON or POW; thus, the more a vampire feeds, the stronger it becomes.
 A human vampire can drain up to 21 CON or 21 POW and other species can drain up to their respective species maximum.
 However, a vampire can reach satiation without completely draining a victim of